 For those leisure vacations, you might still feel uneasy about gathering in large crowds indoors even after being boosted.

 Protecting Yourself Before Travel

 The CDC emphasizes the importance of vaccination before traveling.
 Once you arrive at your destination, some venues might even require proof.
-If it's been six months or longer since you were fully vaccinated, check into whether you're among the CDC booster recommendation group.
-That includes those over 50 for Moderna and Pfizer and anyone who got the Johnson and Johnson vaccine.
+If it's been six months or longer since you were fully vaccinated, it is also recommended that most people over the age of 5 receive a booster, and some adults, including those over the age of 50 or with certain health conditions, should get a second booster 6 months after their first booster.
+Check into whether you're among the CDC booster recommendation groups.

 Another way to protect yourself is financially.
 If you're still booking reservations, look into refund policies.
 Hotels often let you cancel up to a short time before your trip, while vacation rentals typically have less flexible policies unless you purchase cancellation insurance.
 If you choose to purchase cancellation insurance, make sure you'll be covered if you have to opt out of the trip due to COVID concerns.

 COVID-Safe Vacation Activities

 First, if you're traveling to U.S. destinations to see family, the important question is whether you're all vaccinated or not.
 If some aren't, consider COVID testing before and after your trip.
 If all members of your family can get tested beforehand, you'll at least have that peace of mind.
 You should also consider masking when gathering, especially indoors or in large groups.

 For leisure vacations, you might still feel uneasy about gathering in large crowds indoors even after being boosted.
 This could be a great year to plan that ski trip or lounge on a beach in one of the U.S.'s warmer climates.
 Although cancellation policies might not be as flexible, a vacation rental keeps you away from people who aren't part of your household and can be a COVID-safe alternative to hotels.

 Travel Outside the US